Tricks and Secrets

 My three-pronged attack

 However, this flight wasn’t on whichbudget.com.
 I then checked the official website for my destination airport, comparing it to wikipedia.com’s entry for the same airport for the most up-to-date information on which airlines and charters are coming and going.
-I went to Bogota’s airport website and I noticed that Aires, a formerly all-domestic carrier, is now flying to Florida and when I went to their website, lo and behold, they had a crazy cheap introductory sale I couldn’t pass up.
-There are lots of flights like this under the radar, so to speak.
+I went to Bogota airport’s website and I noticed that Aires, a formerly all-domestic carrier, was flying to Florida as a new route and when I went to their website, lo and behold, they had a crazy-cheap introductory sale I couldn’t pass up.
+There are lots of flights like this under the radar.
 This is especially true for leisure destinations between the Mediterranean to northern Europe as airlines and new routes come and go.

 Just showing up at the airport is an option, too.
-I have done this in Malaga, Spain, and I flew the next day to Frankfurt for US$105 on a cheesy airline I had never heard of before, Aero Flight–and I like knowing about obscure airlines.
+I have done this in Malaga, Spain, and I flew the next day to Frankfurt for US$105 on a cheesy airline I had never heard of before–and I like knowing about obscure airlines—called Aero Flight.
 Sometimes when you discover a flight possibility you still have to do some detective work to track down these companies and then see if you can convince them to sell you a one-way ticket.

 The Majesty and Glory of One-Way Tickets

 What if your plans change?
 What if there’s an emergency at home?
 What if you fall in love and need to follow Helga back to Norway?
-What if you want to take an intensive Filipino cooking class–OK, that will never happen, but the point is that a one way ticket is freedom.
+What if you want to take an intensive Filipino cooking class–OK, that will never happen, but the point is that a one-way ticket is freedom.
 The clock isn’t ticking.
 You don’t have to be held to a fixed time and can move on when you want to move on.
 So what’s the answer?
-Seeking out those rare one way deals and then using the requisite fake onward e-tickets.
-More on the latter later.
+Seeking out those rare one-way deals and then using the requisite fake onward e-tickets.

 The worst-case scenario has happened where I had to buy a one-way ticket at the last minute.
 Maybe I have been lucky, but it’s never cost an arm and a leg.
-I was in Cairo once when I had to rush home–just before Christmas–but I flew Cairo-Fresno, a podunk California cow-town, for $710.
+I was in Cairo once when I had to rush home–just before Christmas, no less–but I flew from Cairo to Fresno, a podunk California cow-town, for $710.
 Not bad.

 Creeping website flight prices–urban legend?